Sunanda Pushkar

-Sunanda Pushkar (27 June 1962 – 17 January 2014) was an Indian-born Canadian businesswoman and the wife of former International diplomat serving under the UN and politician Shashi Tharoor.
+Sunanda Pushkar (27 June 1962 – 17 January 2014) was an Indian-born Canadian businesswoman.
 She was a sales director in the Dubai-based TECOM Investments, and a co-owner of the India-based Rendezvous Sports World (RSW), a cricket franchise in the Indian Premier League.
+Pushkar was the wife of former International diplomat serving under the UN and politician Shashi Tharoor.

 Early life and education

 Sunanda Pushkar (née Dass) was born on 27 June 1962 in a Kashmiri Pandit family of landlords and army officers native to Bomai, Sopore.
-She was the only daughter of Lt Col Pushkar Nath Dass and Jaya Dass.
+She was the only daughter of Lt.
+Col. Pushkar Nath Dass and Jaya Dass.
 Her father retired from the army in 1983.

-She has two brothers, one of whom works for a global software company in Dubai; the other is in the Indian Army.
-The family moved from Bomai to Jammu in 1990, after their house was set on fire by Militants.
+Pushkar has two brothers, one of whom works for a global software company in Dubai; the other is in the Indian Army.
+The family moved from Bomai to Jammu in 1990, after their house was set on fire by militants.

-Pushkar did her schooling at Convent of Jesus and Mary, Ambala and at Kendriya Vidyalaya, Jhansi.
-She graduated from the Govt women's College in Srinagar, where she studied during 1986–88.
+Pushkar studied at the Convent of Jesus and Mary, Ambala, and Kendriya Vidyalaya, Jhansi.
+She then graduated from Govt.
+Women's College in Srinagar, where she studied during 1986–88.

 Personal life

-While studying at the Government College for women, where she was the President of the college, she married a fellow hotel management graduate Sanjay Raina.
+While studying at the Government College for women, where she was the president of the college, she married a fellow hotel management graduate Sanjay Raina.
 The couple divorced in 1988.
 Subsequently, Sunanda went to Dubai in 1989 and married Sujith Menon in 1991.
 Their son was born in November 1992.
 Sunanda was widowed when Sujith Menon died in an accident in 1997.
 In October 2009, she met Shashi Tharoor at a party organised by the billionaire Sunny Varkey.
 Tharoor had arrived in Dubai in 2007, with his Canadian wife Christa Giles.
 Sunanda married Shashi Tharoor in 2010, after he was elected to the Indian Parliament.
 The couple had a Malayali wedding ceremony in Tharoor's ancestral home at Elavanchery in Kerala, India.
 This was the third marriage for both of them.